anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 ### Step 1: Installing _Anovos_ on Azure Databricks

-To make _Anovos_ available on Azure Databricks, you need to provide access to the _Anovos_ Python package.
+To make _Anovos_ available on Azure Databricks, you need to provide access to the _Anovos_ Python package using python way and you need to create .sh file to install anovos using spark-submit way.
+You can find the detailed instructions as part of step 4.

 The easiest way is to point Azure Databricks to the [current release of _Anovos_ on the Python Package Index (PyPI)](https://pypi.org/project/anovos/).